m-labs/artiq/doc/manual/getting_started_core.rst

             result = subkernel_await(subkernel_add)
             assert result == 4

 Sometimes the subkernel execution may take more time - and the await has a default timeout of 10000 milliseconds (10 seconds).
 It can be adjusted, as ``subkernel_await()`` accepts an optional timeout argument.
+If the given value is negative, timeout is disabled.

 Subkernels are compiled after the main kernel, and then immediately uploaded to satellites.
 When called, master instructs the appropriate satellite to load the subkernel into their kernel core and to run it.
 If the subkernel is complex, and its binary relatively big, the delay between the call and actually running the subkernel may be substantial; if that delay has to be minimized, ``subkernel_preload(function)`` should be used before the call.